-- LONG-LASTING MAKEUP SETTING SPRAY - Our award-winning, vegan All Nighter Long-Lasting Makeup Setting Spray locks in your look to ensure all-day, flawless makeup.
+- LONG-LASTING MAKEUP SETTING SPRAY - Our award-winning All Nighter Long-Lasting Makeup Setting Spray locks in your look to ensure all-day, flawless makeup.
 Packaging may vary.

 - OIL-FREE, MICROFINE MIST - This oil-free, microfine finishing spray goes on evenly and weightlessly for natural, smoother-looking skin and more vibrant makeup.
 Our non-drying formula is suitable for all skin types, including oily skin!

 - LASTS UP TO 16 HOURS - Keeps makeup looking fresh for up to 16 hours without smudging, fading, or settling into fine lines.
 Mist this vegan, cruelty-free, waterproof formula over foundation, concealer, face makeup, and eye makeup.

 - TEMPERATURE CONTROL TECHNOLOGY - With patented Temperature Control Technology, this lightweight, paraben-free setting spray actually lowers makeup temperature—from powder and blush to eyeshadow and lipstick—to lock your look in place.